arcus/education_modules/intro_to_python/intro_to_python.md

 Option 1: Work in the Cloud
 =======

-This might work well for you if you either can't or don't want to install Python and Jupyter on your computer.
+This might work well for you if you either can't or don't want to install Python and Jupyter on your computer, or are not familiar with working with directories or Github.
 The benefit is that you don't have to install anything, but one negative is that this option requires a bit of waiting for your environment to come online.

 **First**, we need to create a small container in the cloud for you to work in just using your web browser.  **Click "Launch binder" below.**  It might take a couple of minutes to create, depending on how recently it was created (when it's being used more, it's quicker!).